nicksdigital/AxiomDocs/docs/source/index.md

-# AxiomChain: Revolutionizing Blockchain Through Vector-Based Quantum Architecture
+# AxiomChain: Overview

 ## Executive Summary

+### Revolutionizing Blockchain Through Vector-Based Quantum Architecture

 ### Vision
 AxiomChain represents a change in blockchain technology, introducing a revolutionary vector-based architecture that transcends the limitations of traditional blockchain systems.
 By leveraging quantum-inspired mathematics and multi-dimensional vector spaces, AxiomChain delivers unprecedented scalability, security, and efficiency for the next generation of digital applications.